dani763f/FLOSS-UX/keyfindings.md

 * Developers had a relatively strong understanding of design and mentioned concepts such as usability, accessibility and user experience as a natural part of the interviews.
     * In relation to this its pretty obvious that most of the developers discount their own initiatives simply because they are not familiar with UX methodology and terminology.
 * Human interface guidelines were used by many of the developers in the projects, not as a 1:1 inspiration but as a general nudge in the right direction when they had doubts.
-* There was no shared terminology in the projects, and each participant had slightly different understandings of UX concepts and when they matter.
+* There was no shared terminology in the projects, and each participant had slightly different understandings of UX concepts and why and when they matter.

 ### Subjectivity and design
 * subjectivity does play a role in design decisions
 * Some internal problems and discussions had taken place in the Jellyfin project, namely as a product of subjective opinions on design decisions.
     * With the above section in mind, it would seem that shared terminology and human interface guidelines could help address such discussions and serve as an authoritative diciding factor in discussions.
-* While the developers had a relatively advanced understanding of UX concepts it seems that most decisions are still made on instinct and inspiration rather than traditional UX approaches.
+* While the developers had a relatively advanced understanding of UX concepts it seems that most decisions are still made on instinct and inspiration rather than traditional UX approaches, which are more methodological in nature.

+---

-## Design Methodology
+## 4. Design Methodology

 ### Democracy and consensus
 * The general consensus is that FLOSS projects are mostly democratic
     * A majority rules mindset is used, even though opposition can overtake if the proposed idea is better
 * However, with the first point in mind, it seems that FLOSS projects are not in fact democratic.
-Rather they are meritocratic, based in merit.
+Rather they are **meritocratic**, based in merit.
-    * One developer called this the "do-ocracy", which in and of itself describes it very well
+    * One developer called this the "do-ocracy", which in and of itself describes it very well.
     * This puts pure design contributions at a bit of an disadvantage.
 If deciding power is based on merit, namely code in the FLOSS context, then design contributions are by their very nature a lot harder to argue for.
     * This is very much established in previous studies, namely that certain gate keeping tactics might be the indirect result of the meritocracy.
     * The people in FLOSS projects, and designers for that matter, must consider this and consider their own bias against non-code initiatives.

 ### Feedback mechanisms and testing
 * No formal testing was being done in the projects.
 * However, after some initial discussion on the topic some findings did suggest that testing is going on, just not in an organized manner.
 * Feedback is mostly internal, through developers running the bleeding-edge of their software.
 * Core users are active here, and vigilantly report bugs.
-* In very rare cases external help has been utilized, for instance from colleagues.
+* In very rare cases external help has been utilized, for instance from colleagues or friends.
     * This, apart from the obvious bias that might occur when getting feedback from friends, is very much a UX concept in its most basic form.
-* Social media platforms were used to invite users to test
+* Social media platforms were used to invite users to test.

 ### Iterations and prototyping
-* Add summary here
+* Developers are quick to discount their own initiatives when it comes to prototypes and the testing of them.
+* The most used methodology that spans both of the surveyed projects, is using and stockpiling inspiration from established proprietary or FLOSS solutions that serve a similar purpose.
+* Most of the current ways of gathering inspiration relies on using GitHub functionality in unintended ways.

 ### Complexity of design
 * Design problems are harder to report and 'fix' as they might not be limited to a single silo of code.
 * The projects has a very solution based mindset, and design issues are often by their very nature slower and require analysis and rigorous testing.
 * A worthwhile exercise would be, as already mentioned by project members, to increase the amount of discussions being had surrounding design in general.
-    * This has already started in, for example, jellyfin-vue repository but has yet to spread to the rest of the repositories and largely FLOSS in general.
+    * This has already started in, for example, the jellyfin-vue repository but has yet to spread to the rest of the repositories and largely FLOSS in general.
     * Talking more about design decisions, and planning with them in mind is also bound to push the agenda a little more in that direction.
 * As also argued by this page, what needs to be discussed are more of the UX specific, high level ideas and approaches to design.
-Many of the modern frameworks abstract away the need to think about padding, margins and the low level UI specific tasks.
+Many of the modern frameworks abstract away the need to think about padding, margins and the low level UI specific details.